polifonia-project/stories/Laurent_Music_Journalist/readme.md

 ---
 component-id: Laurent
 name: "Laurent"
+description: "Music Journalist and Editor."
+type: Persona
 long-title: "Laurent"
-type: Persona
 related-components:
+  - story:
     - Laurent#1_MusicArchives
+project: polifonia-project
+pilot:
+  - ""
 ---

-# Persona description
+# Laurent
 This is a description of the persona Laurent.

 ## Name